Showrin/drf-react-aws-deployment/README.md

 ### Declare Environment Variables

 Now, we've to define all of our environment variables used in our backend app.
-We can get all the variables from the `.env.example` file.
+We can get all the variables from the `backend/.env.example` file.

 1. First, we've to create a file `.env`.
 2. Copy all the variables inside `.env.example` file and paste them in `.env` file.